Why Latency Matters: How an Audio Interface can Help

 • It gets converted from an analog signal to a digital signal through a process of analog-to-digital conversion (ADC)

-• The digital signal flows into a computer system and a digital-audio-workstation (DAW) software package for processing
+• The digital signal flows into a computer system and a digital audio workstation (DAW) software package for processing

 • The (digital) output of the DAW flows back to the audio interface and gets converted back to an analog signal through a process of digital-to-analog conversion (DAC)